 Unfortunately, these newly build power plants resulted in an overcapacity of CCGT capacity.
 And consequently, this reduced the Uniform Singapore Energy Price (USEP) to the SRMC of CCGT plants and eliminating profitability for the Generation Companies (Genco’s).

 The question is whether it is likely that price signals from Singapore’s Market Model will correct the CCGT overcapacity through divestments or mothballing of generation capacity.
 Is it possible for the sector to organically loose overcapacity to restore profitability to the sector?

 The Supply Cushion indicates the level of available but unused capacity.
 Some of it is required to guarantee supply adequacy which can be called up when required.
 Historic data of the Supply Cushion shows three distinct phases:

 Phase 1 covers the period until early 2009.
-With the supply cushion at almost 41%, USEP prices were on average a little below Vesting Prices derived from the Vesting Contracts.
+With the supply cushion just over 37%, USEP prices were on average a little below Vesting Prices derived from the Vesting Contracts.
 And, as a result, during this period on average the Vesting Contracts made the Singapore Consumers pay to compensate the Genco’s up to the LTMC of CCGT on 55% to 65% of the electricity demand.

 An energy-only market model, like the Singapore’s Market Model, only functions an economically sustainable equilibrium under certain conditions.
 It is critical that the supply consist of different types of generation facilities, each with its own distinctive marginal costs.
 Normal price signals would prevent an investor from adding new CCGT capacity which pushes peak-demand out of the higher cost generation like the steam turbine capacity.
 Because this would reduce the USEP and therefore the profitability of the new CCGT capacity (and all existing CCGT capacity at the same time).